MikeMitterer/dart-stagedive/README.md

 - `input`:      Asks you the 'question' and stores the answer in the defined variable.
 - `lowercase`:  Same as input but changes the answer to lowercase.
+- `uppercase`:  Same as input but changes the answer to uppercase.

 ### Important
 StageDive scans your installed packages (pub-cache).